Back To Search Results

 Indications

-In the clinical environment, gustatory testing is indicated in any patient that reports distorted taste, and only once olfactory pathology has been ruled out.
-Testing for detection thresholds (using the three-drop method, taste tablets, or electrogustometry) may be useful in patients suffering from medication-induced hypogeusias in order to prove and document the disorder, allowing for a comprehensive assessment of medications so that necessary adjustments can be made.
+Gustatory testing is either used in research or for diagnostic purposes in the clinical setting.
+The latter is challenging due to the subjectivity of most testing methods, meaning the tests cannot be validated or applied to certain patient groups.
+In terms of research, increasing emphasis is being placed on the need to develop more objective and validated methods.
+In the clinical environment, gustatory testing is indicated in any patient who reports distorted taste, and only once olfactory pathology has been ruled out.
+Testing for detection thresholds (using the 3-drop method, taste tablets, or electrogustometry) may be useful in patients suffering from medication-induced hypogeusias to prove and document the disorder, allowing for a comprehensive assessment of medications so that necessary adjustments can be made.
 If a peripheral nerve lesion is suspected, which most commonly causes an ipsilateral ageusia following a surgical procedure, regional gustatory testing is indicated using taste strips or filter paper disks.
 Any whole-mouth test would be unsuitable in such a case.
 Taste-testing might also be useful in appetite disorders, where our perception of flavor plays an important role in diet and nutritional intake.

 Interfering Factors

+There are clear problems with gustatory testing.
+The lack of objectivity among the various testing methods means that we cannot apply the tests to individuals without the capacity or use them to discern true pathology from psychogenic phenomena or malingering.
 The complex nature of gustation also creates interfering factors, forcing the clinician to consider the integration of olfaction, somatosensory, visual, and emotional factors.
-Tests must be able to localize pathology, whereas whole-mouth testing methods do not, instead of giving a less refined interpretation of gustation.
+Tests must be able to localize pathology, whereas whole-mouth testing methods do not, instead giving a less refined interpretation of gustation.
 Some methods do not directly measure gustation but rather provide a proxy measurement; for example, imaging cannot diagnose ageusia, but reporting the anatomical location of a lesion can assume a gustatory involvement.
 Other proxy tests such as salivary testing have not been mentioned here, as again they do not directly measure gustation, but saliva creates the optimal environment for taste, and therefore disorders of salivation may alter gustation.
 It has been suggested that ‘without moisture, there is no taste,’ although analysis of salivary flow rates has failed to prove a correlation to taste perception.[2][34]

 Clinical Significance

 Although taste is regarded as less important than its sensory counterparts of vision and hearing, it plays an important role in happiness.
 Gustatory pathology can impact mental health and compromise some peoples' occupations.
 Taste evolved to allow us to detect the nutritional quality and hazards of potential foods, and as such, a loss of taste may even be considered life-threatening.
 Identifying and treating the cause of gustatory disorders is therefore of great importance to the individual patient, however as mentioned before, it is difficult to examine a single pathway.
-In fact, isolated pathologies of the gustatory pathway are rare [35].
+Isolated pathologies of the gustatory pathway are rare [35].
 It is much more common that patients present with other symptomology often deemed more serious than the loss of taste (such as swallow impairment after a stroke).
 Consequently, gustatory dysfunction is underreported, and the medical team must look for it.

 A full history identifying previous surgical procedures of the head and neck, upper aerodigestive tract pathologies, and a list of medications is paramount.
 A thorough history will highlight the most prevalent causes of gustatory dysfunction: iatrogenic, drug-induced, post-infectious, or neuropsychiatric.
-This indicates the need for an interprofessional healthcare team approach to these disorders, utilizing clinicians, specialists, PAs and NPs, nurses, and pharmacists, all working collaboratively to achieve optimal patient outcomes.
+This indicates the need for an interprofessional healthcare team approach to these disorders, utilizing clinicians, specialists, nurses, and pharmacists, all working collaboratively to achieve optimal patient outcomes.
 [Level 5]

 Combined expertise from otorhinolaryngologists, neurologists, and maxillofacial surgeons is recommended to diagnose and manage gustatory pathology.
-Clinical examination should include close inspection of the tongue and oropharynx and otoscopy (the ear canal is a common site for lesions affecting the chorda tympani).
+Clinical examination should include a close inspection of the tongue and oropharynx and otoscopy (the ear canal is a common site for lesions affecting the chorda tympani).
 Cranial nerve examination is crucial.
-For example, abnormalities in the trigemino-facial pathways can be detected by testing the blink and masseter reflexes.[36][37]
+For example, abnormalities in the trigeminal-facial pathways can be detected by testing the blink and masseter reflexes.[36][37]

 The history should reveal a temporal relationship between gustatory dysfunction and, say, a new medication, recent surgical procedure, or infection.
 Other causes of taste disorders affect either the peripheral or central nervous system.
 Peripheral lesions comprise syndromes of the glossopharyngeal or facial nerve, the most common being idiopathic Bell palsy.
 Other lesions of the facial nerve include infectious neuritis or space-occupying masses of the cerebellopontine angle.
 A frequent cause of glossopharyngeal dysfunction is the dissection of the cervical arteries.[34]
-CNS disorders can be organized into pathologies of the brainstem, thalamus, or cortex.
+Central nervous system disorders can be organized into pathologies of the brainstem, thalamus, or cortex.
 Brainstem lesions present with ipsilateral hemiageusia/hemihypogeusia and are often a consequence of cerebrovascular insults or demyelination.
 Thalamic lesions, however, cause a contralateral presentation.
 Culprits for cortical gustatory dysfunction include epilepsy, Alzheimer’s disease, and stroke.

 The management of gustatory disorders should be targeted at an accurate diagnosis of the underlying cause.
 A thorough patient workup is warranted, followed by smoking cessation advice, good oral hygiene measures, and a trial of zinc therapy.
 Zinc, corticosteroids, and vitamin A have all been attempted despite a lack of convincing clinical data, and there is currently no specific treatment for idiopathic dysgeusia.[38][39]